May devotions to the Blessed Virgin Mary: Flores de Mayo

-The Santacruzan custom in the Philippines is thus a fusion of both the May Marian devotions and celebrations surrounding Roodmas, which was once celebrated on 3 May.
+The Santacruzan custom in the Philippines is thus a fusion of both the May Marian devotions and celebrations surrounding Roodmas, which was once observed liturgically on 3 May.

 In Lithuania

 In 1853, May devotions arrived in Lithuania.
 It is thought that they were introduced in Samogitia by the initiative of bishop Motiejus Valančius.
 Later, at the end of the century the May devotions to the Blessed Virgin Mary began to be sung in Vilnius.

 May devotions to the Blessed Virgin Mary are also called Mojava.
 They are sung not only in churches, but also in the homes of the faithful, – villagers and townspeople sing together after their day’s labours.
 For the occasion of the May devotions a small altar with a statue of Mary is prepared at home.

 Mojava are also sung during the opening celebration of the Museum of Samogitian village.

 Mary Gardens

 Floral imagery from scripture and nature has been applied to Mary in the writings of the Church Fathers and in the liturgy, providing the foundation in tradition for the subsequent naming of hundreds of flowers for Mary's life, mysteries, virtues, excellences and divine prerogatives in the popular religious folk traditions of the medieval countrysides – as recorded by botanists, folklorists and lexicographers.
 The practice of honoring Mary with flowers originated among monasteries and convents in medieval Europe.
 During the Middle Ages, people saw reminders of Mary in the flowers and herbs growing around them.
 The first reference to an actual garden dedicated to Mary is from the life of St. Fiacre, Irish patron saint of gardening, who planted and tended a garden around the oratory to Our Lady he built at his famous hospice for the poor and infirm in France in the seventh century.

 In the East floral gardens were introduced especially for the floral decorations for Mother Mary in May.
 Portuguese relations with Thamizh Naadu (now a part of Indian Union) started May Devotions in the seventeenth century and Catholic families started developing Floral Gardens in every home.
 European flowering plants were introduced in India during this time.
 Ezha Maarthandan Thirupappur, a Catholic crown prince of Ezhasa Naadu who was heading an Army in the name of Mother Mary has written that 'the celebrations of Mother Mary dominated that of our Lord Jesus, and hence June Devotion for our Lord had to be fiercely implemented'.
 He also has written that he had to curtail some of the programs associated with May Devotions in Ezhasa Naadu and his parent Kingdom Vaenaadu.